-In addition to prioritizing the truck re-routing study that is in implementation, CARB's Board also directed SJVAPCD to pursue a mechanism to strengthen land use collaboration with the City of Fresno.
-Although some progress has been made and work continues, the City of Fresno, the SJVAPCD, and the CSC have not reached agreement on an acceptable mechanism to formalize the collaboration, highlighting how challenging it is to address land use concerns through this Program (resolution link, page 5).
+In addition to prioritizing the truck rerouting study being implemented, CARB's Board also directed SJVAPCD to pursue a mechanism to strengthen land use collaboration with the City of Fresno.
+Although some progress has been made and work continues, the City of Fresno, the SJVAPCD, and the CSC have not agreed on an acceptable mechanism to formalize the collaboration.
+This difficulty highlights how challenging it is to address land use concerns through the Program (resolution link, page 5).